Generative Compositional Augmentations for Scene Graph Prediction: Experiments

 \subsection{Dataset, Models and Hyperparameters}

-We use a publicly available SGG codebase\footnote{\url{https://github.com/rowanz/neural-motifs}} for evaluation and implementation of Iterative Message Passing (IMP+)~\cite{xu2017scene, zellers2018neural}, which we use as model $F$.
-We use an improved loss from~\cite{knyazev2020graph}, so we denote our baseline as IMP++ (Table~\ref{tab:losses}).
-We use the default hyperparameters and identical setups for IMP++ and IMP++ with a GAN.
-We borrow the detector Faster-RCNN with a VGG16 backbone pretrained on Visual Genome from~\cite{zellers2018neural} and use it in all our experiments.
-We evaluate the models on a standard split of Visual Genome~\cite{krishna2017visual}, with the 150 most frequent object classes and 50 predicate classes, introduced in~\cite{xu2017scene}.
+We use a publicly available SGG codebase\footnote{\url{https://github.com/rowanz/neural-motifs}} for evaluation and baseline model implementations.
+For the model $F$, we use Iterative Message Passing (IMP+)~\cite{xu2017scene, zellers2018neural} and Neural Motifs (NM)~\cite{zellers2018neural}.
+IMP+ shows strong compositional generalization capabilities~\cite{knyazev2020graph} and, therefore is more explored in this work.
+We use an improved loss for \eqref{eq:baseline} from~\cite{knyazev2020graph}, so we denote our baselines as IMP++ and NM++.
+We use the default hyperparameters and identical setups for the baseline models without a GAN and our models with a GAN.
+We borrow the detector Faster-RCNN with the VGG16 backbone pretrained on Visual Genome (VG) from~\cite{zellers2018neural} and use it in all our experiments.
+We evaluate the models on a standard split of VG~\cite{krishna2017visual}, with the 150 most frequent object classes and 50 predicate classes, introduced in~\cite{xu2017scene}.
 The training set has 57723 and the test set has 26446 images.
 Similarly to~\cite{knyazev2020graph,wang2019generating,tang2020unbiased,suhail2021energy}, in addition to the all-shot (all test scene graphs) case, we define zero-shot, 10-shot and 100-shot test subsets.
 For each such subset we keep only those triplets in a scene graph that occur 0, 1-10 or 11-100 times during training and remove samples without such triplets, which results in 4519, 9602 and 16528 test scene graphs (and images) respectively.
 We use a held-out validation set of 5000 images for tuning the hyperparameters.